 Enhancing Exterior Architectural Photos with Richard Klein Enhancing Exterior Architectural Photos with Richard Klein | 4.5 GB4h 41m Intermediate Mar 04 2014 | Video: AVC (.mp4) 960x540 23.976 fps | Audio: AAC 48KHz 2chGenre: eLearning | Language: English Half of what goes into creating a great architectural image happens in post.
 During this phase of the process the magic and power of multiframe capture techniques compositing and localized color correction are revealed.
 This course focuses on the techniques architects use in their post-production workflow to enhance interior shots with Capture One Pro and Photoshop.
 Professional photographer Richard Klein shows how to select the best frames from the shoot and then perform tonal and color adjustments lens correction and noise reduction on the raw files.
 He then turns to Photoshop to composite elements from other frames to enhance the base plate remove unwanted reflections and finish the image with localized color correction.
 Richard also shows how he uses Photoshop actions to size sharpen and output the final images.
 This course offers hands-on experience solving the issues encountered in modern digitally based architectural photography.
-Topics include:Maximizing image qualityCorrecting colorReducing noiseRemoving moir?Compositing images to remove distractionsComprising white balance and mixed lighting conditionsDealing with over-bright imagesMoving and straightening objectsDealing with reflective surfaces Hidden Content: You must 'reply' and click 'Like' before you can see the hidden content.
+Topics include:Maximizing image qualityCorrecting colorReducing noiseRemoving moir?Compositing images to remove distractionsComprising white balance and mixed lighting conditionsDealing with over-bright imagesMoving and straightening objectsDealing with reflective surfaces Hidden Content: You must 'reply' before you can see the hidden content.